botwiki/botwiki.org/content/tutorials/botmaking-with-openshift/lesson-1.md

 Also, I am hoping to get some kind of a sponsorhip deal with [OpenShift](https://www.openshift.com/), now how about that, that would be pretty cool, eh?!

-My name is Stefan *[stefn]* (or [@fourtonfish](https://twitter.com/fourtonfish)) on Twitter -- *Feel free to follow me, but don't expect me to "follow back" just because you did.
-Look, I can't just follow *everybody*, alright?* -- and this series will take you from a bot enthusiast to an expert [botmaker](https://botmakers.org/) in -- well, I guess that really depends on many factors, like your style of learning, how much fun you're going to have, etc, etc.
+My name is Stefan *[stefn]* (or [@fourtonfish](https://twitter.com/fourtonfish)) on Twitter, and this series will take you from a bot enthusiast to an expert [botmaker](https://botmakers.org/) in -- well, I guess that really depends on many factors, like your style of learning, how much fun you're going to have, etc, etc.

 But don't worry, *I'll get you there, alright*?
 We're in this together now, alright?